What Should I Do if I Was in an Uber or Lyft Accident in New York City?

 Generally, the deciding criteria that New York law uses is the 90/180 rule.
 Under this rule, a condition will be considered “serious” if it materially affects a victim’s abilities for at least 90 of the 180 days that immediately follow the accident.
 If you can show that your injury caused significant disfigurement or temporary or permanent limitations in the use of a body part, system, or bodily function, your condition will meet the state’s “seriousness” threshold.

-If your injuries do not meet the “seriousness” threshold under New York law, you can still seek compensation through an insurance claim.
+If your injuries do not meet the “seriousness” threshold under New York law, you can still seek compensation through an insurance claim with the help of a Syracuse Uber and Lyft accident lawyer.
 If you were a passenger in an Uber or Lyft, you can pursue compensation from either the driver’s own personal insurance coverage or the supplemental coverage provided by the rideshare company.
 Learn more about these policies and how they can benefit you from a dedicated Brooklyn Uber and Lyft accident attorney.

 How Long Do I Have to File an Uber or Lyft Accident Lawsuit in New York City?

 If you believe you may have a valid case, you do not have much time to wait before acting on it.
 Under New York’s statute of limitations, you must file a rideshare accident injury lawsuit within three years of the date of the accident itself.

 This may seem like plenty of time, but you might be surprised at how long it can take to estimate damages, gather evidence, and prepare filings in cases like these, even with the help of a Schenectady Uber and Lyft accident lawyer.
 To avoid any procedural hurdles in your case, reach out to your Buffalo Uber and Lyft accident lawyer as soon as possible.

 Talk to a New York City Uber and Lyft Accident Attorney for Free